extension-js/extension.js/CONTRIBUTING.md

 # Contributing 🧩

-`extension` is a monorepo consisting of multiple programs and packages.
+`Extension.js` is a monorepo consisting of multiple programs and packages.

 - Programs: Each CLI command (including the CLI itself) is a program.
 - Packages: Helper libraries and built-in webpack plugins.